Primary

 Squeeze the ball or pillow between your knees firmly, building to your comfortable maximum.
 Hold 5-10 seconds, then fully relax.
 The relaxation phase is as important as the contraction.

-Want Isometric Hip Adduction in your program?
+See where Isometric Hip Adduction fits in your weekly plan

 Lie on back with knees bent.